Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

-Another important and interesting aspect of this study is the effect of student background knowledge of conceptual physics and calculus on the performance in calculus-based physics at the university level.
-Figure~\ref{fig3}(\textit{a}) shows analysis of student performance in mid-exams passing percentage of students (blue color) with respect to their background knowledge of conceptual physics (green color) and calculus-I level math (gray color).
-This shows that student percentage with conceptual physics background knowledge from high school (students who did physics at high school) correlate well with the passing percentage of students than that of the percent of students with calculus-I level math knowledge (who started the class after completing calculus-I).
+Another important and interesting aspect of this study is the effect of student background knowledge of conceptual physics and calculus on the performance of university-level calculus-based physics.
+The research question that we addressed here is as follows, “How does a student’s background knowledge of conceptual physics and proficiency in calculus 1 affect students’ performance?”.
+The survey questions on background knowledge of conceptual physics and calculus were done in the very first week of the semester.
+Students who did not complete calculus I at the high school level were simultaneously taking this class and calculus I at the college/university level.
+Survey did not include a question on background asking students if they have done both Physics and calculus at the high school level.

+Figure~\ref{fig3}(\textit{a}) shows student performance in mid-semester assessment with the percent of students who completed conceptual physics (green color) or calculus I (gray color) before starting with a calculus-based physics class.
+It shows that the passing parentage of students is higher than both percentages of students with conceptual physics and calculus.
+When observing SP21 students passing percentage in mid exams it can be seen that about 8\% of students pass the class with out conceptual physics background and more than 16\% of students pass the class with out calculus I level math knowledge.
+Based on the above mentioned reason we suggest that concept-physics background correlates well with class performance than that of the calculus background.

-Students with conceptual physics background in SP21 (see figure~\ref{fig3}\textit{a}) are higher than the students with calculus-I level math in both FA20 and SP21 semester.
-This is because calculus-I is only a co-requisite for calculus-based physics-I. Therefore, most students simultaneously take both calculus-based physics I and calculus-I. It also shows that the student percent with above 70\% in SP21 is higher than that of FA20 and student percent with concept physics background in SP21.
-The reason for this as discussed earlier is due to the effect of better student performance in shorter timed mid-semester assessments in SP21 compared with longer-timed mid-semester assessments in FA20.
+Students with conceptual physics background in SP21 (see figure~\ref{fig3}\textit{a}) are higher than the students with calculus-I level math proficiency in both FA20 and SP21.
+This can be an effect of three reasons, 1) the background of incoming freshmen population changes every year, 2) in SP21 there were more students in the class at the end of the semester than in the FA20 (low dropout rate), and 3) calculus-I is only a co-requisite for calculus-based physics-I, most students simultaneously taking both calculus-based physics I and calculus-I. Also, figure~\ref{fig3}\textit{a} shows that student passing percentage on mid-exams is much higher than calculus proficiency but only slightly higher than conceptual physics knowledge.
+As discussed earlier, the reason for this is also the impact of student performance from short-time mid-semester assessments in SP21 compared to the long-time mid-assessments in FA20.
+It shows that students who started with a background in conceptual physics perform well in mid-exams than that the students who started the class with the background in calculus-I level math.